juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 There are different techniques for face detection, the most well known and accesibles are Haar cascade and Histogram of Gradients (HOG), OpenCV offers a nice and fast implementation of Haar cascades and Dlib offers a more precise but slower face detection algorithm with HOG.
 After doing some testing with both libraries I found that DLib face-detection is much more precise and accurate, the Haar approach gives me a lot of false positives, the problem with Dlib face-detection is that it is slow and using it in real video data can be a pain.
 At the end of the exercise we ended up using both for different kind of situations.

 //face detection in action

-# Landmark detection and frontalization
-The next step after face detection is to extract valuable context data of the face using landmark extraction, landmarks are special points in the face that relate to specific parts of the face like the jaw, nose, mouth and eyes, with the detected face and the landmark points it is possible to warp the face image to have a frontal version of it, luckily for us landmark extraction and frontalization can be  simplified a lot by using the some dlib classes.

-//landmark detection in action

 Note that you can also use a convolutional neural network for face detection, in fact, you will get much better results if you do, but for simplicity, I will stick with OpenCV for simplicity.